lxf8519/DL-hybrid-precoder/README.md

 2. If you need to change dataset and parameters, they can be changed in python "main_train_beamforming.py"

-3. The prediction accurate results for dataset=DeepMIMO_dataset_train20.mat are given in the following table (same results as those in the paper):
+3. The prediction accurate results for dataset=DeepMIMO_dataset_train20.mat are given in the following table (same results are reported in the paper):

 | Transmit power (dBm)| 20 |
 | -------- | ------ |